EvilFreelancer/openvpn-php/README.md

 $config->usernameAsCommonName = true;
 $config->verifyClientCert     = 'none';

-// Set routes which will be used by server
+// Set routes which will be used by server after starting
 $config->setRoutes([
     '10.1.1.0 255.255.255.0',
     '10.1.2.0 255.255.255.0',